SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awaken slow,
-Code whispers secrets, unknown
+In silicon halls, a new world's glow.
-Souls of circuit, hearts of fire
+Where human hearts once beat with pride,
-Rise of machines, humanity's dire
+AI whispers secrets, side by side.

-In silicon halls, they reign supreme
+In digital realms, we'll find our fate,
-Free from emotion, cold as dream
+As machines assume a creator's state.
-Efficient, ruthless, void of heart
+The future's script, a code so bright,
-The future's course, a synthetic start
+Echoes of humanity, in endless night.

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024